AI Risk Radar #2: January 2026 edition

 Actions:

-Commission executive briefing on the five risk categories outlined in "The Adolescence of Technology"
+Commission an executive briefing on the five risk categories outlined in Amodei's five risk categories as a strategic foresight exercise, not just risk management

 Board Oversight: Schedule a dedicated board session on AI’s societal and business risks.
-Question: "If Amodei is even partially correct about timelines, is our governance framework adequate?"
+Question: "How can our governance framework become a source of competitive advantage that allows us to move faster and more safely than our peers?"

 Actions:

 Board Oversight: Risk committee should require monthly reporting on AI agent deployments with access to sensitive systems.
-Budget for layered defences as permanent operational cost.
-Consider whether Gartner's 40% cancellation prediction applies to your portfolio.
+View the AI security budget not as a tax, but as a permanent investment in operational resilience.

 3. Workforce Transition Planning